LeidenUniversityLibrary/Library-Search-Plugin-Public/README.md

 4. Create your icons - You will have to create some icons in images/icons.
 Some placeholder images are in place when you download this repository. - more info: https://developer.chrome.com/apps/manifest/icons
 5. (optional) Edit the fonts - At Leiden we use the "Vestula" font, but you can change it to something else.
 Scroll down for instructions.

+### Wait, the link is for Primo Old UI, but my library is using Primo New UI!
+Will it work still?
+What do I have to change to make it work?
+Yes, it will work.
+Perform a search in your Library's catalogue with the new Primo interface active.
+Copy the resulting URL and replace the term you have searched with the variable in the code.
+Don't worry, look at options.js and you will see what I mean.

 ### "I have adapted the code and I am ready to go!
 How do I test the code on Chrome?
 How do I publish the plugin on the Chrome Store?"
 Congratulations!
 The next steps will vary from library to library, so here are some links to help you further: